 I held it all in.

-But I choose hold the anxiety and ADHD together as part of who I am.
-Both conditions are highly heritable, and might have happened even without a troubled childhood.
+I choose to hold the anxiety and ADHD together as parts of who I am.
+Not the whole picture.

 Lessons Learned from a lifetime of ADHD & Anxiety

 ADHD rarely travels alone, and anxiety usually comes along for the ride.
 For that reason, I’ve chosen to educate myself on both topics and talk about them openly.

 When you become a parent, it’s helpful to look back and consider your family history and life experiences.
 Not so you can try to do a better job than your parents, or dredge up the past, but so that you have a choice about how to deal with mental health struggles if/when they arise.